Why Large Job Boards Are a Trap

 Overview

-Many job seekers are over reliant on large job boards.
+Too many job seekers are overly reliant on large job boards.

-The problem is it’s the easiest thing possible.
-Using large job boards is the path of least resistance.
-And, as with most things in life, nothing worth having comes easy.
+The problem is that using large job boards is the easiest thing possible.
+They’re the path of least resistance.
+Unfortunately, as with most things in life, nothing worth having comes easy.

 Large Job Boards Reddit - Job Seekers Blog - JobStars USA